LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 time I was willing to make a Type 1 error in favor of testing other hypotheses.

 2. Next was checking if there was a decrease in activation of Yammer accounts and whether that was the reason.
-Having calculated the appropriate columns, I made a scatter graph of the 'Activated Users' and 'Number of (Active) Users' columns and found a strong positive correlation.
+Having calculated the appropriate columns, I made a scatter graph of the *Activated Users* and *Number of (Active) Users* columns and found a strong positive correlation.
 There were
 2 anomalies, but they both corresponded to data points after the drop.
 From this we can tell that the more users that Yammer activates, the more active users they will have.
 It's hard to verify that hypothesis since once again, we would need a highly computationally heavy brute force approach to check each user and see how often an activated user becomes an active user (one with 1 or more engagements/week) and so on.
-Having looked at values in the 'Number of Users Activated' column we don't find a notable drop so this means that, once again, our initial hypothesis was false.
+Having looked at values in the *Number of Users Activated* column we don't find a notable drop so this means that, once again, our initial hypothesis was false.
-The 'Activation %' column further reinforces this point.
+The *Activation %* column further reinforces this point.
 I've made the assumption that if accounts are activated, on average, they are activated within a week and so on average if an account is created in a given week it is also confirmed in that week and so it makes sense to calculate
-'Activation %' week by week.
-Interestingly, for the last 2 weeks of the data in the table, the 'Activation %' values are higher following the drop in engagement by a considerable amount (usual variation is +-1%, the increase is 2%, 6% ).
+*Activation %* week by week.
+Interestingly, for the last 2 weeks of the data in the table, the *Activation %* values are higher following the drop in engagement by a considerable amount (usual variation is +-1%, the increase is 2%, 6% ).
 Possibly in response to the drop in engagement as an attempt to increase engagement (this goes in tandem with our assumption earlier on that an increased activation of user accounts leads to more active users).
 However, once again we conclude that our initial hypothesis was false.